marianesfg/windows-uwp.pt-br/windows-apps-src/audio-video-camera/playready-client-sdk.md

 ## <a name="whats-new-in-playready-drm"></a>Novidades no DRM do PlayReady

-A lista a seguir descreve os novos recursos e alterações feitas ao DRM do PlayReady para Windows 10.
+A lista a seguir descreve os novos recursos e as alterações feitas ao DRM do PlayReady para Windows 10.

 -   Inclusão do gerenciamento de direitos digitais de hardware (HWDRM).